 Step #2: Add ‘Table of Contents’ Block

 Now go to the blog post where you want to add a table of contents.
 Click on the plus sign (+) and search for ‘Table of Contents’.
-And the insert the block.
+And insert the block.

 Once you’ve inserted the block, it will automatically generate a table of contents from headings.

 Step #3: Configure Your Table of Contents

 Now the great thing is, you can configure the table of contents to your needs and requirements.
 Here are the things that you can configure.

 - Changing the title of the table of contents.